Crossroads MVP

 Non-lethal damage is treated like other types of damage, reducing Health.
 However, non-lethal damage expires after a certain amount of time, usually a Short or Medium Duration.
 This is up to the GM.

-If a character suffers too much non-lethal damage, they will be knocked unconscious.
-In addition, a character can lose health Health due to both non-lethal and other damage, and if they are put , they will typically be knocked unconscious.
+If a character suffers too much non-lethal damage, they will be knocked Unconscious.
+In addition, a character can lose Health due to both non-lethal and other damage, and if they are put , they will typically be knocked unconscious.

 Some creatures are immune to non-lethal damage, such as Undead.